timm/ezr/docs/about.md

 	def norm(num,x): return x if x=="?" else (x-num.lo)/(num.hi - num.lo - 1E-30)

+doty. fing deta between best and rest.

+## Some Details

+### Other Distance Functions

+XXX otehr kinds of d
 The general Minkowski distance  says that the distance between things comes from the distance between their independent `x` columns,  raised to some power $p$.
 Boring old Euclidean distance uses $p=2$, but our programmer knew that